I know this sounds like a silly question and you’ve probably never been asked it before but, “Are You Bathing Your Houseplants?” You should be.

 Tip: I use room temperature water so as not to shock the houseplant.
 This is also the same reason I use room temperature water when I am watering my houseplants.

-I would recommend cleaning or “bathing” your houseplant once every 2-3 weeks.
+I would recommend cleaning or “bathing” your houseplant once every 2-3 weeks or honestly, whenever you have a free moment to do some extra cleaning.